 In our latest research paper, “Backing Your Backup: Defending NAS Devices Against Evolving Threats,” we studied the current infrastructure, environment, threats, and recommendations for defending systems against current threats targeting NAS devices.
-To emphasise the importance of mitigating the risks of malware infection and targeted attacks on NAS devices, we analysed the technical details of two malware families that potentially included NAS devices in their existing business models, the REvil ransomware and StealthWorker botnets.
+To emphasize the importance of mitigating the risks of malware infection and targeted attacks on NAS devices, we analyzed the technical details of two malware families that potentially included NAS devices in their existing business models, the REvil ransomware and StealthWorker botnets.

 While some parameters are ignored by the ransomware, these are most important ones that we observed:

 - nbody: The ransomware note text-encoded in base64

 - ext: The extension added to encrypted files